BigNoid/script.skinshortcuts/README.txt

 script.skinshortcuts was written with the intention of making user customizable shortcuts on the home page easier for skinners.

-What's New for Skinners (version 0.3.1 - Unstable development revision)
+What's New for Skinners (version 0.3.2 - Unstable development revision)
 -----------------------

- - ADVANCED NOTICE - It is currently my intention to remove the ability for skinners to override an action in this revision.
-This is due to a user complaint that the action they have chosen was not respected.
-0.3.0 introduced the ability for skinners to provide additional shortcuts to choose from - it is now recommended that this feature is used to, for example, provide Cinema Experience links, rather than overriding the action.
+ - LabelID changes - in some very rare cases, the labelID for an item may have changed.
+This has the potential for users to loose one or more groups of their submenu shortcuts if they have 2 or more main menu items with the same label.
+ - ADVANCED NOTICE - Advice for skins usage of overriding actions will change.
+In short, overrides must ensure they offer user choice by, e.g., linking the override to a skin setting.
+ - Clarification: The maximum number of additional sub-menu's is 5

 Where To Get Help